 He got up, teeth clenched in pain.
 "It hurts all right.
 But you're not trying to spill my blood."

 The stinging pain across his leg dulled his nervousness.
 His focus returned.
 He raised his blade for their next exchange.
 He met Shora's eyes and saw danger.
 Even in a fight she had a relaxed demenour, almost jovial.
-But now her eyes were narrowed and her usually casual movements were rigid and serious.
+But now her eyes were narrowed and her usual casual movements were rigid and serious.
 The dull blade in her hand whipped past his defense before he could even react.
-His leather forearm protector was split in two as well as the skin underneath.
+His leather forearm protector was split in two, as well as the skin underneath.
 He felt blood flow freely and stared at her in shock.

 "You cut me!"